irs1318dev/Fauxbot/Robot Programming Guide.md

   new DriveForwardTask(3.5));
 ```

-The example above is a pair of two tasks that will execute at the same time, completing when the task has taken 3 seconds AND has driven 3.5 inches forward.
+The example above is a pair of two tasks that will execute at the same time, completing when the task has taken 3 seconds AND the robot has driven 3.5 inches forward.

 ## Advanced Topics
 ### PID Controllers